Capacity: 5,126 (4,500 seated)

 Harry McNally Terrace (photo)

 Record & Average Attendance

 Exacta Stadium Location Map

-This tidy looking ground was opened in 1992, and at that time was known as the Deva Stadium but is now under a corporate sponsorship, called the Exacta Stadium.
+This tidy looking ground was opened in 1992.
 All four sides are covered and are roughly the same height, making the stadium look quite tidy.
 Each stand has perspex windshields to each side, whilst the corners of the ground are open.
 The stadium is a small, fairly simple affair with three sides being seated and the home end being terrace.
-The Exacta East Stand is slightly taller than the facing Centurion Community Stand, having a few more rows of seating and some enclosed glassed viewing areas at the back of it.
+The Main (East) Stand is slightly taller than the facing Centurion Community Stand, having a few more rows of seating and some enclosed glassed viewing areas at the back of it.
 The home end is the only terraced area at the stadium and is called the Harry McNally Terrace after a former manager.
 The stadium is completed with a set of four thin modern floodlight pylons.
 One interesting fact about the ground is that most of it (apart from the club offices and front car park) is in actually situated in Wales.